 Consistency and Active Participation

-Consistency is key in physical therapy for CRPS.
+Consistency is vital in physical therapy for CRPS.
 Regular attendance allows therapists to monitor progress and adjust treatment plans accordingly.
-By actively participating in therapy sessions, individuals can actively contribute to their healing process and improve their outcomes.
+Individuals can contribute to their healing process and improve their outcomes by actively participating in therapy sessions.

 During physical therapy, individuals with CRPS can expect a variety of interventions to address pain, mobility limitations, and other symptoms.
 These may include: